Get insider access

 6.9 Sport & Wildlife Photography

 The Sony a6000 is okay for sports and wildlife photography.
-Image quality is pretty good straight out of the camera, and it can shoot at a fairly quick burst rate.
+Image quality is good overall, and it can shoot at a fairly quick max burst rate.
 However, its image buffer is quite small, which can interrupt your shooting if you fill it up at a critical moment.
-Its autofocus system does well with slower subjects, but it can lose track of faster-moving subjects, and it can be a little slow to catch up compared with newer AF systems.
+Its autofocus system does well with slower subjects, but it loses track of faster-moving subjects, and it's a little slow to catch up compared with newer AF systems.

 Pros